eresearchrmit/bioinfocloudtutorial/Tutorial.md

         sudo docker run -p 8888:8888 --name jupyter jupyter/scipy-notebook

-    Then jupyter notebook will be available from http://localhost:8888
+    Then jupyter notebook will be available from http://instanceid:8888

+    where `instanceid` is the public id address for the instance from the NeCTAR dashboard.

     See https://jupyter-docker-stacks.readthedocs.io/en/latest/index.html for more information